What is Sales Team Motivation?

-Why is motivation important in the workplace?
+Why Motivate in the Workplace?

 Consider for a minute the classic example of General Electric and their 900 smokers.